What is Influencer Marketing? 2021’s relationship with influencers.

 Influencer marketing is a type of social media marketing that uses endorsements and product mentions from individuals that have built authority in a certain niche.
-These individuals literally influence the market through their opinion and because of that they are called influencers.
+These individuals influence the market through their opinion and because of that they are called influencers or content creators.

 With social media and the speed of communication, people started believing more in the advice of “normal people” than in what tv commercials were telling about a certain product.

 If you think about it, influencer marketing changed the world of advertising forever.
 For a moment, a model crossing the Pont Alexander in Paris showing her flawless lipstick was completely overrated.
 Those million-dollar commercials were replaced for a couple of thousand dollar checks for teens that would go in front of their smartphones and record a simple makeup tutorial while speaking about that same lipstick.

 People felt closer to the idea of a woman who showed her skin before and after makeup but most importantly sympathized with their personality.
 For once, ladies don’t have to relate with a perfect and photoshopped model or actress and also understood the products in a more “normal life” standard.

 Influencer marketing scaled up real fast because of that.
 Products suddenly were selling better from influencer marketing than with any other marketing strategy and some people got very rich because of it.

 If we keep thinking about the makeup industry, Kylie Jenner can be a perfect example of this.
 After promoting and endorsing millions of dollars worth of makeup and beauty products, she decided to create her brand.
 Kylie cosmetics was huge overnight.
 Yes, we know it wasn't a billion-dollar company before COTY bought it (as we were told), but it was worth a couple hundred million dollars at least, as Forbes confirmed in June 2020.
 However things went, it doesn't matter.
 Why?
 Because if it’s said in social media it must be true.